mvuc87/win-file-open-monitoring/README.md

 - ProjFS comes as optional feature on Windows.
 It must be enabled: Programs and Features -> Turn Windows features on or off -> Windows Projected File System

-- At this point the code fails to assign virtualization isntance id, as a target directory has a reparse point.
-TODO: How to remove reparse point from a target directory?
+- At this point the code fails to assign virtualization instance id, as a target directory has a reparse point.
+  - TODO: How to remove reparse point from a target directory?

 # Schell related functions